andreasabel/inCode/entry/fixed-length-vector-types-in-haskell.md

 atLeast = atLeast_ sing
 ```

-`atLeast_ sM` will only return our vector if its length is *at least* the length
+`atLeast_ sN` will only return our vector if its length is *at least* the length
-of the length indicated by `sM`.
+of the length indicated by `sN`.
 Basically, we check if our vector is “at least”
 a certain length.

 We can write a function that can “take” an arbitrary amount from a vector, given